protocol-fuzzing/edhoc-fuzzer/README.md

 ## How to Test
-After having set up the fuzzer and the corresponding sul we can use an argument file inside the **./experiments/args/** subdirectories, or create a similar one.
+After having set up the edhoc-fuzzer and the corresponding sul an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
 The same applies to the test sequences inside the **./experiments/tests/** subdirectories.
 Notice the use of `@` before the argument file.
 The simplest high-level test command is:
 ```bash
 java -jar edhoc-fuzzer.jar @path/to/arg/file -test path/to/test/inputs/file
 ```

 ## How to Learn
-After having set up the corresponding sul, the command is similar to the testing command, just omit the test options.
+After having set up the edhoc-fuzzer and the corresponding sul, the command is similar to the testing command, without the test options.
 ```bash
 java -jar edhoc-fuzzer.jar @path/to/arg/file
 ```